All Episodes

 I was wondering where you were going with this.

-I was in there with with grads from all over the country, all political backgrounds, and he had everybody right in the palm of his hand.
+I was in there with grads from all over the country, all political backgrounds, and he had everybody right in the palm of his hand.

-You'd be in jail today doing that.
+He'd be in jail today doing that.

-Well, anyway, Rush, I appreciate uh.
+Anyway, Rush, I appreciate the.

 We don't have any leverage with the Chinese.